psi1703/RaspberryPi/README.md

 * [ ] CAN/FMS was checked if required.
 * [ ] Sniffer capture was checked if required.
 * [ ] `log-prep.sh` was checked if sniffer is required.
+* [ ] Offline rerun behavior was tested where required.
 * [ ] Installer log was reviewed.
 * [ ] Install state was reviewed.
 * [ ] Field diagnostics command was run.